Food sensitivities and intolerances are common problems that can be difficult to diagnose.

-They are found naturally in certain foods and also synthetically produced for use in products like aspirin, toothpaste and food preservatives.
+They are found naturally in certain foods and manufactured for use in products such as aspirin, toothpaste, and food preservatives.

 Both natural and synthetic forms can cause adverse reactions in some people.

-In their natural form, plants produce salicylates to defend against harmful elements like insects, fungus and disease (
+Plants produce natural salicylates to defend against harmful elements like insects, fungus, and disease (

-This form is found in a wide array of foods, including fruits, vegetables, coffee, teas, nuts, spices and honey.
+Natural salicylates are found in a wide array of foods, including fruits, vegetables, coffee, teas, nuts, spices, and honey.

 Meanwhile, the synthetic form is commonly used as a food preservative and found in medications like aspirin and Pepto-Bismol.

-Compared to foods, medications like aspirin contain high amounts of salicylates, which is why salicylate intolerance is most commonly linked to medications.
+Compared to foods, medications such as aspirin contain larger amounts of salicylates, which is why salicylate intolerance is most commonly linked to medications.

 For example, dietary intake of salicylates is usually 10–200 mg per day.
-Comparatively, a single dose of aspirin can contain 325–650 mg, depending on the type (
+Comparatively, a single dose of aspirin can contain 325–650 mg of salicylates, depending on the type (

-Salicylates are chemicals found naturally in certain foods and also synthetically produced for use in medications and other products.
+Salicylates are chemicals found naturally in certain foods and manufactured for use in medications and other products.